Randell-janus/tic-tac-toe/README.md

 Tic-tac-toe game using React.js and Tailwind CSS

 - https://tic-tac-toe-randell-janus.vercel.app/
-- Toggle between different winning animations as you reset the game!
+- Toggle between different winning animations as you restart a round!

 ## Preview